rstgroup/active_i18n/README.md

 ### ActiveAdmin and Rails version

-This library was tested only on rails 3.2.x. with activeadmin 0.6.x Porting to 4.x rails version is in progress.
+This library was tested only on rails 3.2.x. with activeadmin 0.6.x.
+If you would like to use it with 4.x rails version - just let me know I will port it.

 ### Prerequisites